BigPolarBear1/factorization/README.md

 Sieves with binomial expansions...

-Will continue fixing this... idea is to be able to pull many smooth candidates with similar factorization
+Will continue fixing this... idea is to be able to pull many smooth candidates with similar factorization.

+Let me think.. its going in the right direction.. not happy though with the way it's sieving.
+Ideally we just want to look at the cases where the smooth candidates are the smallest.
+Might be able to set something up just using this residue map.
+Let me think.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>